mapbase-source/source-sdk-2013/.github/ISSUE_TEMPLATE/code---feature-request.md

 ---
-name: VScript - Feature request
+name: Code - Feature request
-about: Suggest an idea related to VScript.
+about: Suggest an idea related to the source code itself. (e.g. a new utility function)
-title: "[VSCRIPT] "
+title: "[CODE] "
-labels: Enhancement, VScript
+labels: Enhancement
 assignees: ''

 ---